Kirton Lindsey

 Power Supply

 The plant was electrically driven, originally from on-site turbo-generators.
-From 1937, power was purchased from the grid.
+From 1935, power was purchased from the grid, and on-site generation ceased in 1937.

 Rawmills